learning-unlimited/ESP-Website/docs/dev/testing.rst

 Code Coverage
 -------------

-CI uploads coverage to Codecov, which enforces two gates (``codecov.yml``):

-- **Project coverage**: Overall coverage must stay at or above 70%
+CI uploads coverage to Codecov, which enforces one gate (``codecov.yml``): overall project coverage must stay at or above 75%.
+It appears as the ``codecov/project`` check on the pull request.
-- **Patch coverage**: New and changed lines in a PR must be at least 60% covered

-Both appear as checks on the pull request.
+There is no per-pull-request patch coverage gate at present, so new code is not required to hit a coverage number to merge.
+Add tests anyway -- the project floor only holds if contributions carry their own coverage.

 Debugging Failed Tests
 -----------------------